nabeelsalam/solar-system-visualization/README.md

 # Solar System Visualization

 This project is a 3D visualization of the solar system using React and Three.js.
-It displays the Sun and the planets orbiting around it with their respective names, distances, radii, and speeds of revolution.
+It displays the Sun and the planets orbiting around it with their respective names, distances, radii, and speed of revolution.
 This was created entirely using Copilot prompts.

 ## Features